MASTER OF ARTS IN ART EDUCATION (M.A.)

 ART 5040 - History and Philosophy of Art Education

-1. The student may elect to do a thesis dealing with a significant problem or inquiry in the field of art education (ART 6000 - 3 credit hrs.; may be repeated once).
+Option I: The student may elect to produce a thesis dealing with a significant problem or inquiry in the field of art education (ART 6000 - 3 credit hrs. per semester; 6 hrs. required)

 Total Hours (Minimum): 36